 (Please note: These units are now officially known as the Humminbird PiranhaMAX 4 series.
 It is exactly the same unit and choice of models, but Humminbird has given them a different name!).
 I am just glad they kept the piranha in the name!

 Let’s take a look at the Humminbird PirahnaMAX, its features, and the anglers it is best suited to.

 As mentioned in our introduction to the Humminbird PirahnaMAX 197c, it’s a simple and compact design that has only one major operational feature, and that is its sonar.

 The Humminbird PiranhaMAX 197c comes with the crisp color high definition standard sonar that anyone familiar with Humminbird will know well.
 The sonar return on the screen is so clear that you can see individual fish and tree branches, among other objects with ease.
-Models labelled DI (Humminbird Piranhamax 197c Di) also have the monochrome structure downscan imaging technology that helps you pick out structure better.
+Models labeled DI (Humminbird Piranhamax 197c Di) also have the monochrome structure downscan imaging technology that helps you pick out structures better.